 Posttraumatic Stress Disorder (PTSD) is a psychological disorder that might occur after someone has witnessed or experienced a traumatic event.
-Only a small number of people who have experienced a traumatic experience actually develops PTSD.
-Most people will have experienced at least one traumatic event by the age of 45.
+Only a small number of people who have experienced a trauma actually develops PTSD.
+It is estimated that the majority of people have experienced at least one traumatic event by the age of 45.

 PTSD has had many names during the history of psychology, if we assume that it always has existed.
 PTSD has previously been linked to physical conditions such as the “Shell Shock Syndrome”.
 Page (1883) was the first to suggest that the main cause of PTSD was psychological, which today is a widely held belief.